icpc/ccs-specs/World_Finals_CCS_Requirements.md

 ### Submissions

 The CCS must provide both a command line interface (CLI) submission utility as well as a graphical user interface (or web-based interface) to each team to make a submission to the judging system.
-The CLI submission utility must provide the same [Submission Contents](ccs#submission-contents) as specified in the base specification.
+The CLI submission utility must support providing the same [Submission Contents](ccs#submission-contents) as specified in the base specification.

 ## Judging